About placements at Help

 What we give you:

-We will provide you with a supportive, structured and caring environment including weekly supervision sessions to support your client work.
+We will provide you with a supportive, structured and caring environment including fortnightly supervision sessions to support your client work.
 We have a duty of care to you and will not give you clients that we do not think you are ready for.
 We do not take on cases that we feel could put you at risk, nor do we take on cases where clients have recently put themselves at risk.
 The majority of our clients suffer from anxiety and depression though some may have substance abuse issues, or personality disorders.

 We encourage an integrative approach so that the care we give meets the needs of our clients.
 We work with both the personal and social factors that cause human distress.
 We are not prescriptive but let you explore different methods that you and your supervisor feel will be most beneficial to the client.